-The International Labour Organisation (ILO) defines a "digital labour platform" as an enterprise that mediates and facilitates "labour exchange between different users, such as businesses, workers and consumers"71.
-That includes digital labour "marketplaces" where "businesses set up the tasks and requirements and the platforms match these to a global pool of workers who can complete the tasks within the specified time"72.
-Marketplaces that do not facilitate labour exchanges-for example, Airbnb (which matches owners of accommodation with those seeking to rent short term accommodation) and eBay (which matches buyers and sellers of goods)-are obviously excluded from the definition.
-The ILO's definition of "digital labour platform" is widely accepted and includes many different business models73 where the work is required to be done in a particular location such as delivering food from a restaurant to an apartment, driving a person from one part of town to another or cleaning.
-These are often referred to as 'gig work platforms'.
-The second is 'cloudwork' platforms where the work can, in theory, be performed from any location via the internet.
+The International Labour Organisation (ILO) defines a "digital labour platform" as an enterprise that mediates and facilitates "labour exchange between different users, such as businesses, workers and consumers".
+That includes digital labour "marketplaces" where "businesses set up the tasks and requirements and the platforms match these to a global pool of workers who can complete the tasks within the specified time".
+Marketplaces that do not facilitate labour exchanges - for example, Airbnb (which matches owners of accommodation with those seeking to rent short-term accommodation) and eBay (which matches buyers and sellers of goods) - are excluded from the iii ILO 2021 report, p.107 definition.
+The ILO's definition of "digital labour platform" is widely accepted and includes many different business models.